keptn/lifecycle-toolkit/README.md

 tbd

-### Application
+### Keptn App

 tbd

-### Workload
+### Keptn Workload

 A Workload contains information about which tasks should be performed during the `preDeployment` as well as the `postDeployment` phase of a deployment.
 In its state it keeps track of the currently active `Workload Instances`, which are responsible for doing those checks for a particular instance of a Deployment/StatefulSet/ReplicaSet (e.g. a Deployment of a certain version).

-### Workload Instance
+### Keptn Workload Instance

-A Workload Instance is responsilbe for executing the pre- and post deployment checks of a workload.
+A Workload Instance is responsible for executing the pre- and post deployment checks of a workload.
 In its state, it keeps track of the current status of all checks, as well as the overall state of the Pre Deployment phase, which can be used by the scheduler to tell that a pod can be allowed to be placed on a node.
 Workload Instances have a reference to the respective Deployment/StatefulSet/ReplicaSet, to check if it has reached the desired state.
 If it detects that the referenced object has reached its desired state (e.g. all pods of a deployment are up and running), it will be able to tell that a `PostDeploymentCheck` can be triggered.

+### Keptn Task

+tbd

-### Task
+### Keptn Task Definition

 tbd